cloudmesh-project/reu-2014/doc/source/ChefGuide.rst

 **Setting Up a Node using the knife bootstrap command**

-1. First ensure that you are in the chef-repo directory
+1. First ensure that you are in the chef-repo directory, if not ``cd chef-repo``

 2. Type the command ``$ knife bootstrap –help`` (will show options/ways to use chef bootstrap)